coerll/eComma/README.txt

 13. Community_tags: Enable "tag content" for authenticated and anonymous users.
     (Enables unauthenticated users to see the tags, but not to tag.)
 14. Community_tags: Enable "edit own tags" for authenticated.
+15. Comment:
-15. Comment: Enable “view comments" for anonymous and authenticated users.
+	-Enable “View comments" for anonymous and authenticated users.
 	 (Enables unauthenticated users to see the comments, but not to comment.)
+	-Enable "Administer comments and comment settings" for authenticated users.
 16. Structure > Pages:
 	-Enable node_view and click on edit.
 	-Selection rules > select "Node:type" and then check new content type